 Those answers should give you a good start.
-If you are satisfied with the attorney’s competence to handle your case, you should find out how your attorney will handle your case.
-Is your attorney’s case management style one with which you are comfortable?
-How does that attorney work with clients—through frequent contact, or only providing updates of major developments?
+If you are satisfied with the attorney’s ability to handle your case, you should determine how your attorney will proceed.
+Are you comfortable with your attorney’s case management style?
+How do they work with clients—through frequent contact or only providing updates on major developments?
 Will your attorney present you with decisions or options?
 Consider how you would want an attorney to deal with you.
 Other questions about case management could include:

 - Who will manage my case, you or another attorney in your firm?

 - Who will handle negotiations?
 Will the same attorney handle court appearances, if any prove necessary?

 - Who will serve as my day-to-day point of contact?